ambv/httproxy/README.rst

 Options::

   -h --help             Show this screen.
   --version             Show version and exit.
+  -H, --host HOST       Host to bind to [default: 127.0.0.1].
-  -p PORT       Port to bind to [default: 8000].
+  -p, --port PORT       Port to bind to [default: 8000].
-  -l PATH       Path to the logfile [default: STDOUT].
+  -l, --logfile PATH    Path to the logfile [default: STDOUT].
-  -d            Daemonize (run in the background).
+  -d, --daemon          Daemonize (run in the background).
+  -v, --verbose         Log headers.

 To start the proxy server and bind it to port 22222 (the port on which it will